aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/missing-features-in-npoi/_index.md

 It is very helpful for developers who want to migrate from NPOI to Aspose.Cells.

-This includes following abundant features of Aspose.Cells as compared to NPOI:
+This includes the following abundant features of Aspose.Cells compared to NPOI:

 - [Data Handling Features in Aspose.Cells](/cells/net/data-handling-features-in-aspose-cells/)
   - [Calculate Sub Totals](/cells/net/calculate-sub-totals/)